Fryingplate/Containerized-Todo-cli/README.md

 # Hi, I'm Fryingplate ! 👋

 ## 🚀 About Me
-I'm a CS Student and Interested in DevOps/Cloud and Machine Learning...
+I'm a working software engineer and Interested in DevOps/Cloud and Machine Learning...
 i am interested in Devops